The goals of the Clinical Ethics Fellowship Program at The University of Texas MD Anderson Cancer Center are:

 - Participate in policy development facilitated by the Integrated Ethics faculty

 As the Fellowship year progresses, Fellows are expected to build their skills (e.g., relational, teaching and consulting) to function progressively and more autonomously while continuing to interact daily with direct supervisor and Integrated Ethics faculty for guidance.
 The fellow will receive a mid-year and end-of-year performance evaluation to assess progress and identify area for future growth and concentration.

-An advanced degree in an academic or professional discipline with preference given to candidates with doctorates in bioethics or ethics related field (e.g. theology, nursing, behavioral sciences, social sciences, medicine, or law).
-Candidates with master’s degrees in the above fields will also be considered.
-Skills in communication, team interaction, and conflict resolution are also required.
+- A terminal degree in an academic or professional discipline with preference given to candidates with doctorates in bioethics, philosophy, theology, nursing, behavioral sciences, social sciences, medicine or law.

 How to apply

 We are not accepting applications at this time.

 Karen Terrell, MBA, HCM

 Section of Integrated Ethics in Cancer Care - Unit 1430